kaburelabs/kaburelabs/README.md

 I'm an accountant and a full-stack Data Scientist; I'm used to develop data product (dashboards with ML / explanability, powerful NLP solutions with state-of-art results, and much more) as end-to-end engineer.  <br><br>
 I'm the Lead Data Scientist and Python Developer on https://trich.ai;<br>
 Also, I have achieved some badges that are very important to me, like:
+- I'm the Technical reviewer of the first Ploty Dash book released by Packt - [Link to the book](https://www.packtpub.com/product/interactive-dashboards-and-data-apps-with-plotly-and-dash/9781800568914)
 - Kaggle Notebooks Grandmaster (best ranked at 12th over more than 150k+ other data scientists, with 17 gold medals and 8 silver medals)
 - Top Rated Plus on Upwork (It's a badge delivered only to 1% of the professionals on this platform)
 <br>